-Heavy vehicle transport companies ('Operator') must have trained and competent people to manage and administer fatigue management of drivers.
+Heavy vehicle transport companies (Operator) must have trained and competent people to manage and administer fatigue management of drivers.

-Additionally, it is expected that a process be in place to manage the use of illicit drugs, alcohol and prescription drugs in the workplace, and that this be appropriately managed and documented.
-However, if an Operator is found on a Company site to not be fit for work, our Company Fitness for Work policy will apply.
+Additionally, it is expected that a process be in place to manage the use of illicit drugs, alcohol, and prescription drugs in the workplace, and that this be appropriately managed and documented.
+However, if an Operator is found on a Company site to not be fit for work, our Company PCS-ALL-POL-0008 Fitness for Work policy will apply.

-Ensuring that the driver's routes are realistic and safe and that demands are not imposed on the driver that may result in a driver putting themselves or others at risk.
-Schedules need to take into account the distance that needs to be covered, traffic conditions and delays at receiving sites.
+Our Company will take all measures to ensure that the driver's routes are realistic, safe and demands are not imposed on the driver that may result in a driver putting themselves or others at risk.
+Schedules need to consider the distance that needs to be covered, traffic conditions and delays at receiving sites.

-It is expected that appropriate and correct documentation will be maintained by the Operator to satisfy COR requirements.
+It is expected that appropriate and correct documentation will be maintained by the Operator to satisfy CoR requirements.
 This information may be requested if a breach, or potential breach, has been identified or has occurred.